marklishman/colors-microservices/purple/README.md

         "description": "Group six description"
     }

-Use the resource URL in the JSON to specify the `groups` and `categories` parent entities.
+Use the resource URL in the JSON to specify the `group` and `category` parent entities.

     URL: http://localhost:8061/purple/items
     Type: POST